If you would like a challenging job that demands excellent concentration, working as an air traffic controller could

 NATS offers three structured development programmes for:

 However, it is required that candidates have at least five GCSEs (or equivalent) at grade C or above, including English and Maths.
 They must also be over the age of 18 when applying.

-The majority of entrants train through the NATS, which has its own set of requirements for entrance.
+The majority of candidates train through the NATS, which has its own set of entry requirements.
 According to NATS, you will need to show: